 You may choose any time of the day.
 Some practitioners love to wake up very early in the morning — rising with the sun while the rest of the world is still in bed.
-For you it might be before lunch or late in the evening but make sure it is a specific time where you can follow through without interuption.
+For you, it might be before lunch or late in the evening but make sure it is a specific time where you can follow through without interruption.

 Start With Stretching

-Most people start with their meditation without warming up.
-If the body is tense, this can lead to broken concentration.
-To meditate effectively, it is better to warm up by lightly stretching your body to loosen up your rigid muscles.
+Most beginners will start their meditation without warming up.
+If the body is tense, however, this can lead to broken concentration.
+To meditate effectively, advanced practitioners know that it is better to warm up with some light stretching to help create some circulation and loosen up your rigid muscles.

-This strategy will help you a great deal in sitting comfortably allowing you to become aware of your body's subtle energy.
-Start with swinging your arms, followed by some light stretching.
+This strategy will help you a great deal in sitting comfortably allowing you to become aware of your body’s subtle energy.
+Start with swinging your arms, followed by some light stretching, movement, and deep breathing.

-An effective meditation can only be encouraged if your mind and body are in synch.
-A good posture is steady and high like a mountain with the back straight to promote proper breathing.
+An effective meditation can only be encouraged if your mind and body are in sync.
+A good posture is steady and high like a mountain with your back straight to promote proper breathing.

 Relax and focus your intention on being totally devoted to your deep insights without the scope of any external factors influencing them.

 This will keep you from concentrating on whether you are comfortable or ot, while allowing your senses to be fully in touch with the moment.
 A good position will allow the subtle connections of the mind and body to promote a smooth energy flow.